docknetwork/crypto-wasm-ts/README.md

 4. Use the R1CS and WASM files from step 2 and proving key from step 3 to create a LegoGroth16 proof.
 5. Use the verification key from step 3 to verify the LegoGroth16 proof.

 The steps 1-3 are done by the verifier and the result of these steps, i.e. the program (`.circom` file), R1CS (`.r1cs` file), WASM (`.wasm` file), proving and verification key are shared with any potential prover (published or shared P2P).
 Step 4 is done by the prover and step 5 again by the verifier.
+Since R1CS and WASM files are harder to inspect that Circom programs, to guard against a verifier tricking the prover to prove unintended predicates (and thus reveal more information than required), a prover can take the Circom program and generate the R1CS and WASM files himself (do step 2 as well).

 See some of the following tests for Circom usage: